paperbenni/paperbenni.github.io/content/posts/instantwm.md

 maintenance burden.

-The other drawback is that the Hyprland developer is currently banned from freedesktop, and regardless of who did what, relying on a project which has an adverserial relationship with the biggest organisation in the world of Linux desktop development sounds a bit worrysome.
+The other drawback is that the Hyprland developer is currently banned from freedesktop, and regardless of what went down, relying on a project which has an adverserial relationship with the biggest organisation in the world of Linux desktop development sounds a bit worrysome.
+That said, this incident seemed to only involve the Hyprland founder and an individual person within freedesktop who had a disagreement over a badly moderated Discord server with offensive jokes and an asshole moderator in it.
+The project at large does not seem involved in tons of drama, and if the developer is a transphobic lunatic, he at least doesn't talk about it.
+Hyprland is at this point developed by multiple people and big enough to be a target for application developers or at least big enough for people to fix enough issues so that most software runs on it.